stevenrskelton/stevenrskelton.github.io/_posts/2022-04-05-is-javascript-replacing-html.md

 ## HTML is Incomplete and Requires Javascript
 _**Custom Elements fixes that**_

-HTML is limited as a markup language, static by nature, so scripting is a necessary.
+HTML is limited as a markup language, static by nature making scripting is a necessary.
 Javascript came in to make pages dynamic, as a glue between HTML DOM element `onevent` handlers.

 ```html
 <button onclick="myFunction()">Click me</button>
 ```

 People quickly realized that Javascript needed to exist is its own right, HTML couldn't represent non-visual abstractions like server requests, undo stacks, state management, or conditional DOM elements.
-But that also doesn't mean abandon HTML because it is too limiting to create 100% Javascript PWAs.
-The question to answer is how much Javascript is required to implement a complex web page?
+There were imfamous early failed attempts at HTML interactivity like the &lt;blink&gt; tag.
+However that doesn't necessarily mean we need to abandon HTML completely to create 100% Javascript PWAs.
+The question to answer is how much Javascript is required to implement a complex web page, and how much HTML is suitable as a document scaffolding?

-To answer that question, it's important to recognize that HTML already handles more complexity than just UI markup.
+To answer that question, it's important to recognize that HTML already handles more complexity than UI markup.
 Consider the `<button>` example above, is capturing a user interaction and firing an event not complex?
 What about a `<video>` tag, is downloading then decoding a binary stream, rendering using system specific hardware acceleration not complex?
 Where is all of the Javascript?

-Javascript doesn't _have_ to handle all of the complexity in a web page if there exist HTML elements that can be used instead.
+These are examples that prove Javascript doesn't _have_ to handle all of the complexity in a web page, there already exist HTML elements that do the heavy lifting.

 Polymer and Web Components served their purpose.
 Polymer started as a polyfil implementation of Web Components, pioneered a use case, and then slowly disappeared.
 The great ideas of Polymer and Web Compoents were moved into browser native support, like how `<button>` and `<video>` are nativily supported.
 The less useful features such as HTML Imports and 2-way data binding were removed from Polymer.
 What remained were snippets of helper utilities not applicable to all scenarios, so it made sense to repackage them as [Lit library](https://lit.dev/).